Research at the College of Medicine, Biological Sciences and Psychology

 At Leicester we engage in profound scientific discovery; for example the incredible development of DNA fingerprinting by Professor Sir Alec Jeffreys and Professor Nilesh Samani’s groundbreaking cardiovascular research.

-The College is based across several University and clinical settings including: the Maurice Shock Building, the Adrian Building, the Henry Wellcome Building, the Hodgkin Building, the Robert Kilpatrick Clinical Sciences Building at the Leicester Royal Infirmary, the Glenfield Hospital, the Leicester General Hospital and sites on Princess Road East and West.
+The College is based across several University and clinical settings including: the Maurice Shock Building (Below), the Adrian Building, the Henry Wellcome Building (Above), the Hodgkin Building, the Robert Kilpatrick Clinical Sciences Building at the Leicester Royal Infirmary, the Glenfield Hospital, the Leicester General Hospital and sites on Princess Road East and West.

 Please read on through these webpages to find out where we are making fundamental steps forward in research, as a result of the expertise and facilities we have here.